awsdocs/aws-kms-developer-guide/doc_source/policy-conditions.md

 **Conditions for an API operation request**

-Many of the AWS KMS condition keys control access to a CMK based on the value of a parameter in the request for an API operation\.
+Many of the AWS KMS condition keys control access to a CMK based on the value of a parameter in the request for an AWS KMS operation\.
 For example, you can use the [kms:CustomerMasterKeySpec](#conditions-kms-customer-master-key-spec) condition key in an IAM policy to allow use of the [CreateKey](https://docs.aws.amazon.com/kms/latest/APIReference/API_CreateKey.html) operation only when the value of the `CustomerMasterKeySpec` parameter in the `CreateKey` request is `RSA_4096`\.

 This type of condition works even when the parameter doesn't appear in the request, such as when you use the parameter's default value\.
 For example you can use the [kms:CustomerMasterKeySpec](#conditions-kms-customer-master-key-spec) condition key to allow users to use the `CreateKey` operation only when the value of the `CustomerMasterKeySpec` parameter is `SYMMETRIC_DEFAULT`, which is the default value\.
 This condition allows requests that have the `CustomerMasterKeySpec` parameter with the `SYMMETRIC_DEFAULT` value and requests that have no `CustomerMasterKeySpec` parameter\.